salah0eldin/cv-latex-buildpack/README.md

    ```
 3. Deploy your app

+## Buildpack Detection
+This buildpack will be automatically detected if your project contains:
+- Any `.tex` files
+- A `.latex-buildpack` marker file
+- Python files that reference LaTeX/PDF generation

+You can also force detection by creating a `.latex-buildpack` file in your project root.

+## Essential Files
+- `bin/detect` - Determines when this buildpack should be used
+- `bin/compile` - Installs TeX Live and required packages
+- `bin/release` - Sets up environment variables and PATH

 ## What's Fixed
 This version addresses common package installation issues by:
 - Using the official TeX Live installer instead of TinyTeX